Discover the Cotswolds on a guided walk

 STRENUOUS — may be rough underfoot and ascents and descents may be steep

-Difficulty: Moderate Duration: 2.5 hours Distance: 5 miles
+Difficulty: Strenuous Duration: 5.5 hours Distance: 11 miles

 Unless otherwise indicated, all walks by the Voluntary Wardens are free of charge however donations are very much appreciated and are usually collected at the end of the walk.
 No need to book in advance, just turn up and enjoy!

 PLEASE: always remember to wear appropriate footwear because some walks may be steep and muddy in places.
 Sorry but only assistance dogs are allowed on walks.
 Warden Leaders will take all reasonable care and precautions but each walker is ultimately responsible for their own safety, and for determining their capability to complete the chosen walk.